 About the Refuge

-Kīlauea Point NWR was established in 1985 to preserve and enhance seabird nesting colonies and was expanded in 1988 to include Crater Hill and Mōkōlea Point.
-The refuge is home to the historic Kīlauea Point Lighthouse which sits on the northernmost point of Kaua‘i.
-The Kīlauea Lighthouse was built in 1913 as a navigational aid for commercial shipping between Asia and Hawai‘i.
+Kīlauea Point National Wildlife Refuge was established in 1985 to preserve and enhance seabird nesting colonies and was expanded in 1988 to include Crater Hill and Mōkōlea Point.
+The Refuge is home to the historic Daniel K. Inouye Kīlauea Point Lighthouse, which sits on the northernmost point of Kaua‘i.
+The Daniel K. Inouye Kīlauea Lighthouse was built in 1913 as a navigational aid for commercial shipping between Asia and Hawai‘i.
 For 62 years, the light guided ships safely along Kaua‘i's rugged north shore.